urbit/docs/tutorials/guide-to-breaches.md

 If a network breach is happening, follow the steps below.

 - Delete your old Urbit binary.
-- Delete or archie your old pier.
+- Delete or archive your old pier.
 - Download the new Urbit binary by following the instructions in the [Install page](https://urbit.org/using/install/).
-- Boot your ship with your key, according to the instructions on the install page.
+- Create a new pier by booting your ship with your key, according to the instructions on the install page.
 (Note: You do _not_ need to use new a new key to boot into a new continuity era.)
 - Rejoin your favorite chat channels and subscriptions.